intention vs. attention

 The Approach to the Summit

 Descriptions and reports of the full release suggest that it is not always experienced the same way, much like each dip in different parts of the ocean has a different feel, or that no one foot steps into the same river twice.
-Ancient bodies of wisdom as well as modern explorers have already created a reliable-yet-iterative cartography of the psyche, the nature of existence, and the multi- dimensional and holographic aspects of reality.
-Moreover, the idea that there are myriad experiences of the One are apparent upon learning about different descriptions, ancient and modern, of the state of singularity.
-For now, I’ll enjoy the reports of these intrepid voyagers as the armchair psychonaut.
+Ancient bodies of wisdom as well as contemporary explorers have already created a reliable-yet-iterative cartography of the psyche, the nature of existence, and the multi- dimensional and holographic aspects of reality.
+Moreover, the idea that there are myriad experiences of the One are apparent upon learning about different descriptions, ancient and modern, of the direct experience of singularity.
+For now, I’ll enjoy the reports of these intrepid voyagers as an armchair psychonaut.

 A good example is orgasm.
-Orgasm is often more easily achieved through intensified stimulation where ‘more’ is required to achieve the release desired—submission.
-In Karezza or Tantric practices, however, orgasm is approached through a more subtle process, allowing the release to be revealed through relaxation—surrender.
-Similarly, some meditation approaches use sharp attention, mental concentration/control/discipline; others approach the state of Satori/Samadhi through a diffuse attention (TM, Zen, etc.).
+Orgasm is often more easily achieved through intensified stimulation where ‘more’ is required to achieve the release desired—which leans towards submission.
+In Karezza or Tantric practices, however, orgasm is approached through a more subtle process, allowing the release to be revealed through relaxation—which leans towards surrender.
+Similarly, some meditation approaches use sharp attention, mental concentration/control/discipline; others emphasise a diffuse attention (TM, Zen, etc.).
 Again, the former suggest submission while the latter suggests surrender.

 Generally, the gentler approaches of surrender take more time, allowing the nervous system to relax; the machinations of letting go are honed to the point where transcendence is reached consciously as opposed to a psychic dissociation that occurs unconsciously.
 With large doses of external, exogenous substances however, no time is needed—just more quantity of the substance.
-The exception, of course, is 5-MeO-DMT taken at certain quantities by certain methods (IM, smoking, insufflation, etc.).
-This substance—which is perhaps the very endogenous compound that is analogous to direct experience of Spirit—reliably reveals the state with a relatively small range of factors to be considered.
+The exception, of course, is 5-MeO-DMT taken at certain quantities by certain methods (IM, inhalation, insufflation, etc.).
+This substance—which is perhaps the very endogenous compound that is analogous to direct experience of Spirit—reliably reveals the full release of the ego structure with a relatively small range of factors to be considered.

 Factors unique to the God molecule

-With such a narrow range, the approach to the direct experience of Spirit (which is perhaps the very function of this molecule) can change from genuine surrender to forceful submission in just a few hundredths of a gram (dosing protocols of bufo alvarius secretion and the pure molecule, for smoking, are available on 5Hive), whereas with 5-MeO-DMT, the experience is relatively short—one second of infinity is all it takes to experience all of infinity.
+With such a narrow range, the approach to the direct experience of Spirit (which is perhaps the very function of this molecule) can change from genuine surrender to forceful submission in just a few hundredths of a gram, whereas with 5-MeO-DMT, the experience is relatively short—one second of infinity is all it takes to experience all of infinity.
 The approach—not the length of time—is of most interest in regards to the quality of the process of revealing what lays behind/beyond the veil.
 A few hundredths of a gram more may turn the opportunity for genuine surrender into a forceful submission.

 I have pointed out here that using more substance generally indicates an approach I call submission.
 More, in this case, basically means excessive.
 But what is excessive?
 It is the power that is in excess of what is required to allow for a surrender : a minimum effective dose.
-Arriving at a minimum effective dose (ED), as well as a (psychologically) dissociative dose (DD), is a process of discovery.
-As we approach the direct experience of Spirit, or dissociation, we can discover small ’s’ self in and by degrees.
+Arriving at a minimum effective dose (ED), as well as a dissociative dose (DD), is a process of discovery.
+As one approaches the direct experience of Spirit (by transcendence or dissociation), we can discover small ’s’ self in and by degrees.

-I will use an analogy to explicate myself.
+I will use an analogy to explicate.
 The helicopter can take us to the summit while we sleep, while we are ‘blindfolded’, or even against our will, plowing through myriad fears (heights, abrupt movement, noise, etc.).
 The helicopter can also take us to the summit more consciously, with open eyes and a welcoming but not insistent window view, maybe taking breaks and checking in with the passenger along the way.
-The latter is the empowered, intentional choice of the person—a conscious ascension.
-The former is the prescribed offering of a forced ascent, usually initiated by the pilot (perhaps the toad narcissist) making sure you get to the top regardless of the quality of your experience on the way up and all too often without regard for the quality of your experience on the way back down.
+The latter is the empowered, intentional choice of the person—a conscious and consensual ascension.
+The former is the prescribed offering of a forced ascent, usually initiated by the pilot making sure you get to the top regardless of the quality of your experience on the way up and all too often without regard for the quality of your experience on the way back down.

-As I argue for a surrender approach for using bufo alvarius or pure 5-MeO-DMT, I do not negate the value of a dosing regime that unconsciously overpowers the system by way of submission.
+As I argue for a surrender approach in the use of bufo alvarius or 5-MeO-DMT, I do not negate the value of a dosing regime that unconsciously overpowers the system by way of submission.
 From a non-therapeutic perspective, the emergence/dissolution of the body/form/ego consciousness—regardless of how it happens—may be ultimately what propels or accelerates humanity’s evolution.
 With this lens, would it matter how empowered a person is when having a full release?

 This is where the topic potentially dovetails to epi-genetics.
-Those who have a full release through submission, if we are to trust/believe/hypothesize that a genetic transformation is occurring, or at least seeded, may be, just by having children, catalysing the transition toward a collective new dawn/awakening.
-The latter idea would then champion the toad narcissist.
-In this case, large doses (without needing to discover the DD) served indiscriminately to as many people as possible would be the fastest approach to ensuring that full release seeds are planted and the hundredth monkey myth is enacted.
-The former idea would champion the surrender approach, used by those offering a psycholytic/psychotherapeutic methodology.
+Those who have a full release through submission, if we are to trust/believe/hypothesise that a genetic transformation is occurring, or at least seeded, may be, just by having children, catalysing the transition toward a collective new dawn/awakening.
+The latter idea would then champion the submission approach.
+In this case, large doses (without needing to discover the DD) served indiscriminately to as many people as possible would be the fastest approach to ensuring that full release seeds are planted and the hundredth monkey myth is enacted most expediently.
+The former idea would champion the surrender approach, used by those offering a psycholytic methodology, perhaps in a therapy context.
 Empowering the individual to arrive at the full release through genuine surrender would be the most comprehensive (and time-consuming) methodology; the interpersonal field thus being the level at which humanity will thrive and evolve best.

 One of them is with surrender in mind.